Zakspeed 891: Overview

 Most of this was attributed to what was found to be a very underpowered Yamaha engine.
 Late in the season following another double failure to pre-qualify at the Spanish Grand Prix, the Yamaha OX88 V8 was reported to be producing only 560 bhp.
-This compared badly to the base 620 bhp of the customer Ford Cosworth and Judd V8s and the Lamborghini V12 being used by most of the other teams.
-It was also unfavorable in comparison to the 650 bhp - 700 bhp bhp of the top four engines, the V10's of Honda (McLaren) and Renault (Williams), the Ferrari V12, and the Ford V8 (Benetton).
+This compared badly to the base 620 bhp of the common Judd V8.
+It was also unfavorable in comparison to the 650 bhp - 700 bhp bhp of the top four engines, the V10's of Honda (McLaren) and Renault (Williams), the Ferrari V12, and the Cosworth built Ford V8 used by (Benetton).
 This made Schneider qualifying 21st for the following race in Japan all the more impressive.